⏲️ 10 min 🗣️ Listen to the article

-Contributing to the learning design of the program: co-creation of innovative pedagogical events, contents and engaging touchpoints to make the community members work, learn and reflect together.
+Contributing to the learning design of the program: co-creation of innovative pedagogical events, content and engaging touchpoints to make the community members work, learn and reflect together.

 Onboarding, accompanying and offboarding each member based on their context, needs and constraints in the context of the pandemic.

-Coordinating and hosting gatherings as a generous and professional host/leader within the learning community/community of practice/center of excellence that went remote and distributed.
+Coordinating and hosting gatherings as a generous and professional host/leader within the learning community/community of practice/centre of excellence that went remote and distributed.

-Providing pedagogical, mental and technological virtual peer assistance through social presence, many actions, resources and hopefully a community team.
+Providing pedagogical, mental and technological virtual peer assistance through social presence, many actions, resources, and a community team.

-Working on community measurement and metrics to work on indicators and improvements that matter to the organization.
+Working on community measurement and metrics to work on indicators and improvements that matter to the organisation.

 Putting on the spotlight the crème de la crème of active members – profiles, productions, actionable insights from conversations, projects and results through a consistent and meaningful editorial calendar, distribution and amplification of social posts, scale of the minimum viable audience, and retrospective and synthesis for the collective intelligence.

-This work can be exciting, energizing and draining, especially when there is only one community manager who brings continuous real-time and asynchronous support to members who need assistance on pedagogical or technological issues regarding the learning program or the community platform we use.
-The fuel in the community movement takes patience, effort and is rewarding waves after waves of support, conversation and motion.
+This work can be exciting, energising and draining, especially when there is only one community manager who brings continuous real-time and asynchronous support to members who need assistance on pedagogical or technological issues regarding the learning program or the community platform we use.
+The fuel in the community movement takes patience and effort and is rewarding waves after waves of support, conversation and motion.